ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/persist-cli-tool.md

 Behaviour of the `add` command,
 - You should invoke the command from within a Ballerina project.
 - You can use the optional arguments to indicate the preferred module name and data store.
 Otherwise, the default values will be used.
+- You can use test-datastore to indicate the preferred database client for testing.
+It can be either `inmemory` for non-SQL or `h2` for SQL, as these are the supported datastore.
+If specified it will update the Ballerina.toml file with the testDatastore option to generate the test client along with the main client at the build time.
 - You cannot execute the command multiple times within the same project.
 You need to remove the `Ballerina.toml` configurations if the user wants to reinitialize the project.

 ### Generate the derived types, client, and script files